 Both 6”x 50 cigars offer a well-balanced, medium-plus smoke that’s complex in flavor and a little lighter than the mainline Black Market cigars.
 Made in limited production, these two beauties always sell–out quickly, too.

 Amos de Santiago Triple Wrap

-For an Ogre, this cigar is friggin beautiful.
+The Asylum 13 Ogre line is also one of the most popular regular production barber pole cigars out there.
 Christian Eiroa & Tom Lazuka paired Nicaraguan Habano and Candela wrappers over a flavorful all-Nicaraguan core.
-This is a bread and butter type of cigar, meaning you can smoke it any time of day- provided you have enough time in the day.
-While the Robusto is ready enough to smoke, the 70 and 80 ring gauges are big enough to drive railroad spikes in the ground.
-Don’t let the size psych you out though, Ogre is brimming with smooth-savory flavors of cream, pepper, chocolate and a grass sweetness.
-If there’s one barber pole every smoker should experience, it’s the Ogre.
+Medium in body, this is a cigar you can smoke any time of day; that is, provided you have enough time in the day.
+While the Robusto is more traditional in size, the 70 and 80 ring gauges are tree trunk size smokes you can savor for hours at a clip.
+And don’t let their immensity discourage you.
+Ogre is brimming with smooth-savory flavors of cream, pepper, chocolate and a light, grassy sweetness.
+If there’s one barber pole every smoker should experience, it’s the Asylum 13 Ogre.